 Cecilio CVN-600

-The Cecilio CVN-600 is a one piece violin with maple back and sides, and solid grained spruce top.
-This full size (4/4) violin comes with D’Addario Prelude Strings.
+The Cecilio CVN-600 is a one-piece full-size violin with maple back and sides, and solid grained spruce top.
+The violin looks beautiful, the varnish of the violin is excellent, and it’s quite affordable considering its build quality.
+It comes with D’Addario Prelude Strings.

 You may have to upgrade the strings, the bows, the bridge, and rosin, but even that upgrade is going to cost you just over 100 bucks.
 If you upgrade these things, this beautiful violin will sound amazing.